-Let’s go hard, because we’re in it!
+Let’s go hard, because we’re on it!

-My companions so hyped for this adventure.
-I met them on time at South bus terminal @3:00 am sharp going to the southern part of Cebu in Santader terminal.
+My companions were so hyped for this adventure.
+I met them on time at the South bus terminal @3:00 am sharp going to the southern part of Cebu in Santader terminal.
 We will meet our guide from there, then we will take another bus going to Badian.

 Upon arriving at Santander terminal we wait few minutes for our guide.
 It took him less than 20 minutes because the signal’s not so good in their place.
 I actually met our guide when I went in Oslob before.
 And since he’s from Oslob it would be an advantage for me to have a friend from there in case I’ll be having an adventure in the southern part of Cebu.
 He recommended a good agency for our canyoneering on that day and he’ll be a partner of our official guide for the activity.